sxzz/tsdown/docs/guide/getting-started.md

 # Getting Started

 :::warning 🚧 Beta Software [Rolldown](https://rolldown.rs) is currently in beta status.
 While it can already handle most production use cases, there may still be bugs and rough edges.
-Most notably, the built-in minification feature is still a work in progress.
 :::

 ## Installation